EBOT EXAM PART 1 – WRITTEN EXAM

 Phase 1 – application:

-• The opening date for the application for EBOT Exam Part 1 – Written exam will be March 9, 2026.
+• The opening date for the application for EBOT Exam Part 1 – Written exam is March 9, 2026.

 • Applicants will enter the portal and complete all of the information required, making sure they upload the pertinent documents for their specific circumstance (EU citizen, last-year trainee EU citizen, non-EU citizen working in EU country, or non-EU citizen not working in EU country).

-PLEASE NOTE that all resit candidates for the written part must go through the online application procedure again so that the data can be processed.
+PLEASE NOTE that all resit candidates for the written part must go through the online application procedure again so that the data can be processed unless otherwise notified by the EBOT Administration Office.
 Resit candidates may reuse their previously submitted documentation.
 However, an updated proof of employment must be provided.

 During this phase, applicants will be asked whether they choose to take the exam online or onsite.
 Please, consider this question carefully, as it will require a different registration process.